iPhone Card Reader Review

 Initially, flat-rate pricing may look more expensive than the typical starter rates companies advertise.
 One of the trademarks of flat-rate pricing, however, is that there are fewer fees with this model than with a traditional merchant account.
 Many of the best mobile processors don't charge any additional fees.

 There are some variations to flat-rate processing.
 Some companies, such as Cartwheel Register and Moolah, charge the same flat rate no matter how the card information is captured.
 Some processors charge a per-transaction fee on top of the flat rate.
 The per-transaction fee ranges from $0.09 to $0.24.

 If your business typically has large tickets, choosing a company that charges a lower percentage rate may be more cost effective, even with the per-transaction fee added on top of it.
 If you generally have smaller tickets, you may want to choose a processor that doesn't extract a per-transaction fee.

 Mobile Credit Card Processors: Our Verdict & Recommendations

 It's important to carefully consider mobile processors that provide iPhone card readers so that you can find the one that is the best fit for your small business.
-If you're looking for a mobile credit card processor that doesn't require any equipment other than your iPhone or iPad and has low costs and no fees, Flint may be a good choice for you.
-Square is also a good option because it provides solid support options for small businesses and offers tools for analytics, invoicing, appointments and more.
+Square is a good option because it provides solid support options for small businesses and offers tools for analytics, invoicing, appointments and more.

 Before you sign up for an account with a mobile processor that provides iPhone card readers, be sure to take the time to contact the companies directly to get quotes that are specific to your business.
 It's also important to read through the full contract or user agreement before you sign it to be sure you aren't surprised by any fees.